-The purpose of our subsurface investigation was to evaluate the site's subsurface and ground water conditions and provide pavement thickness recommendations for the planning and development phases of the project.
+The purpose of our subsurface investigation was to evaluate the site's subsurface and ground water conditions and provide pavement thickness recommendations for the development phase of the project.
 Our scope of services includes the following:

-- 1) drilling and sampling of eighteen borings to depths of 7 to 12 feet; - 2) observing the ground water conditions during drilling operations; - 3) performing laboratory tests such as Atterberg limits, California Bearing Ratio (C.B.R.), Lime Series, and Moisture content tests; - 4) review and evaluation of the field and laboratory test programs during their execution with modifications of these programs, when necessary, to adjust to subsurface conditions revealed by them; - 5) compilation, generalization and analyses of the field and laboratory data in relation to the project requirements; - 6) estimation of potential vertical movements; - preparation of pavement guidelines; - 8) preparation of a written geotechnical engineering report for use by the members of the design team in their preparation of construction, contract, and specifications documents.
+- 1) drilling and sampling of 13 borings to a depth of 15 feet each; - 2) evaluation of the in-place conditions of the subsurface soils through field penetration tests; - 3) observation of the ground water conditions during drilling operations; - 4) performing laboratory tests such as Atterberg limits, California Bearing Ratio (C.B.R.), and Moisture content tests; - 5) review and evaluation of the field and laboratory test programs during their execution with modifications of these programs, when necessary, to adjust to subsurface conditions revealed by them; - 6) compilation, generalization and analyses of the field and laboratory data in relation to the project requirements; - 7) estimate of potential vertical movements; - 8) preparation of pavement guidelines; - 9) preparation of a written geotechnical engineering report for use by the members of the design team in their preparation of construction, contract, and specifications documents.